BrainRush: Games in Round 2

 Street Wise: The host tells the player five letters of the alphabet during the ride.
 At the end of the ride, the player must remember those five letters.
 Each letter correctly recalled is worth $50.
 In addition, regardless of the player's performance, the player is given the five correct letters, and must unscramble them into a slang word based on a clue given by the host.
 If the player unscrambles the word within 30 seconds, he or she wins another $50.

-Regurgitator: The player is read a short story (typically an article from USA Today) as the coaster moves up the lift hill.
+Regurgitator: The player is read a short story (typically an article from USA Today) as the Silver Bullet moves up the lift hill.
 He or she is then asked six questions about the story over the course of the ride.
 Each correct answer is worth $50.

 Represent: During the ride, the host tells the player three random words, and there are three random pictures shown around the park.
 After the ride, the player can list any of the words or pictures for $50 each.

 Hurling Hangman: The player looks for three letters while on the ride.
 At the end of the ride, they can recall the letters for $50 each.
 Afterward, they use the letters to complete three words within a time limit of 10 seconds; each word correctly completed is worth a further $50.